| | | | | |

 Compare by Investment Level

-Here’s how I’d break down the Sim-Lab range by budget.
-The entry point is the GT1 Pro cockpit at $649 paired with an S1 Enduro seat at $299 – you’re looking at under $1,000 for a properly solid rig that’ll handle anything up to a mid-range direct drive.
+Budget breakdown across the range: The entry point is the GT1 Pro cockpit at $649 paired with an S1 Enduro seat at $299 – you’re looking at under $1,000 for a properly solid rig that’ll handle anything up to a mid-range direct drive.
 The sweet spot is the P1X Pro ($799-$999) with a Sparco seat ($499-$699) – this is where the adjustability really pays off and you’ve got a platform that’ll last years.
 The no-compromise tier is the P1X Ultimate ($1,198) with the GRID MPX V2 wheel ($1,199) and Porsche dashboard electronics – at that point you’re well into the $3,000+ territory but you’re getting genuinely professional-grade equipment.

 Look, the honest take on Sim-Lab is that the cockpits are where the real value lives.
 The seats, wheels, and electronics are good, but the aluminium profile rigs are what built the brand’s reputation.
-If you’re choosing between spending your budget on a P1X with a basic seat versus a basic rig with all the accessories, put the money into the cockpit first.
-Everything else can be upgraded later – the rig is the foundation.
+Choosing between a P1X with a basic seat versus a cheaper rig with all the accessories – spend the money on the cockpit.
+Seats and peripherals get upgraded; the frame is what you’re stuck with.